geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 =====

 One of the most powerful parts of Django is its automatic admin interface.
-It reads metadata in your models to provide a powerful and production-ready interface that content producers can immediately use to start managing content on your site.
+It reads metadata from models in order to provide a powerful and ready-to-use GUI for **CRUD** operations against the model.

-It’s easy to set up and provides many hooks for customization.
+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: